djangocon/2023.djangocon.eu/_posts/2022-05-10-announcing-call-for-proposals.md

 Plus there are perks!
 Presenters get free admission to DjangoCon US!
 Grants to assist with your travel and lodging expenses are available as well.
 Fill out the [Opportunity Grant](https://docs.google.com/forms/d/1yc1HqqcJwi669vxTTs1daJbTeiNYwqM2h3gIgqbpWVE/viewform) form by June 10th, 2022.
 Decision notifications will be sent by July 8, 2022.

-How about some help?!
-Presenters, regardless of experience, sometimes want a little help.
-If you’d like any help in proposing, preparing, or presenting your talk, feel free to contact one of our mentors!
-A mentor is an experienced presenter who has volunteered to help other presenters.
-For first-time presenters, non-native English speakers, under-confident or uncertain speakers, or anyone who would just appreciate another set of eyes, our mentors are here to help.
-You’ll get the best results by forming a relationship with one mentor, rather than contacting several.

-And if you would like to be a speaker mentor, let us know!

 For more information on talk and tutorial formats, please check out our [speaker information page](https://2022.djangocon.us/speaking/).

 We want everyone attending DjangoCon US to feel safe, welcome, and included.
 To that end, we have a [Code of Conduct](https://2022.djangocon.us/conduct/) for all speakers and attendees.